HMS-Core/hms-wallet-severdemo/README.md

 | Russia           	| wallet-passentrust-drru.cloud.huawei.ru 	|

 #### Set “servicePrivateKety”
-You generated a pair of RSA private key and public key while you applying for Wallet Kit service on the [AGC website](https://developer.huawei.com/consumer/en/service/josp/agc/index.html).
+You generated a pair of RSA private key and public key while you [applying for Wallet Kit service](#apply-for-wallet-kit-service).
 Set the private key here and you will use it to sign JWEs.

 #### Set “walletWebsiteBaseUrl”
 “walletWebsiteBaseUrl” is the address of HUAWEI-Wallet-H5 server.
 Its format is: walletWebsiteBaseUrl=https://{walletkit_website_url}/walletkit/consumer/pass/save.
 Set {walletkit_website_url} with one of the values in the following table according to your account’s location.